tomblancdev/django-devcontainer/.devcontainer/doc/README.md

 ### Rename the service 🖊️

-This service is named `untitled` by default.
+This service is named `python-devcontainer` by default.

 If you want to change the name of the service, you need to change the name in many files:
 - [.devcontainer/devcontainer.json](../devcontainer.json)